-Your temporomandibular joint (TMJ) is located on either side of your face in front of your ear.
+Your temporomandibular joint (TMJ) is located on either side of your face in front of your ears.
 It connects your jaw to your skull and allows you to open and close your mouth.
 You may not think about the joint often, but it has a significant role in your daily life.
 It allows you to chew, speak, and even yawn.
-It is not until a complication arises that you pay more attention to it.
-Among the most common problem to affect the joint is a TMJ disorder, which causes pain and limited mobility.
-Although it can occur in anyone, there are certain risk factors that increase your odds.
-Dr. Pamela West can treat TMJ disorders at her sleep center in Las Vegas.
+It is not until a complication arises that you may pay more attention to it.
+Among the most common problems to affect the joint is TMJ disorder, which causes pain and limited mobility.
+Although it can occur in anyone, certain risk factors increase your odds.
+Dr. Pam West can treat TMJ disorders at her sleep center in Las Vegas.

 Risk Factors for TMJ Disorders

-The temporomandibular joint allows you to perform sliding motions that are combined with hinge action.
-The bones of the joint are covered with cartilage, which is separated by small disks to absorb the shock.
-This allows you to enjoy smooth movements when talking, chewing, biting, or yawning.
+The temporomandibular joint is covered with cartilage, which is separated by small disks, which allows you to enjoy smooth movements when talking, chewing, biting, or yawning.
 Unfortunately, damage or strain to the joint can limit these functions.

 Anyone can experience the complications of a TMJ disorder, but there are various factors that increase your risk, such as:

 - Gender: Women are significantly more likely to experience a TMJ disorder than men.
 Thankfully, both genders appear to respond to treatments similarly to help you get the relief you need.

 - Age: Although arthritis can lead to the condition, which typically occurs in older people, 18 to 44 is the most common age group to develop the disorder.

 - Genetics: Your family history can play a role in developing the condition.
 Those who are genetically predisposed to high levels of stress, inflammation, or the disorder itself have an increased risk.

 - Chronic Pain: People who have other conditions that cause chronic pain, such as in the lower back or migraines, are more likely to live with TMD disorders as well.